Swapnil-ingle/Swapnil-ingle.github.io/Readme.md

 This seemingly menial task took me about a week to complete, *intrigued why!?*

-I'll be sharing the journey of my attempts to try solve this and the twist and turns my code took during the 9 versions.
+I'll be sharing the journey of my attempts to try to solve this and the twist and turns my code took during the 9 versions.

 Concluded by an excel sheet comprising of various time required to reverse various file sizes by all versions of the code.

 > ### Version v1.0

 The naive first version I coded at the start of the assignment.
-This is a generic logic that anyone with a parochial mindset, if I may say so without being harsh, would imply in their coding practice right away without hesistance or second thought(Or if you're not reading the *notes and constraints* of the assignment).
+This is a generic logic that anyone with a parochial mindset, if I may say so without being harsh, would imply in their coding practice right away without hesitance or second thought(Or if you're not reading the *notes and constraints* of the assignment).

-This version of program doesn't take being "memory efficient" into consideration also the system hanged, and sometimes crashed, which was my first clue during testing large files that this was not as much pragmatic approach as I thought it would be.
+This version of the program doesn't take being "memory efficient" into consideration also the system hanged and sometimes crashed, which was my first clue during testing large files that this was not as much pragmatic approach as I thought it would be.

 > #### Logic: Generic.

-* Reading directly from file as a whole string.
+* Reading directly from the file as a whole string.
-* Writing that string to output file.
+* Writing that string to an output file.

 ```python
 import time